dkrft/handwriting_detection/data/README.md

 # Syncs databases, processes data and generates samples

 Full-sized documents with and without handwriting were labeled using Labelbox.
-The generated masks and jsons files are retrieved and made readily accessible in an HDF with handle_labels.py
+The generated masks and jsons files are retrieved and made readily accessible in an HDF with **handle_Labelbox.py** (As we did not pay for Labelbox, we did not have access to their superb API.)

-The PRImA NHM provides pre-labeled in XML format: https://www.primaresearch.org/datasets/NHM read_prima.py reads in the XML data to generate masks for the images.
+The PRImA NHM provides pre-labeled in XML format: https://www.primaresearch.org/datasets/NHM **read_PRImA.py** reads in the XML data to generate masks for the images.

-From the HDF, random samples of the documents are generated and labeled from the collected documents and their masks; this is achieved with sample_pages.py.
+From the HDF, random samples of the documents are generated and labeled from the collected documents and their masks; this is achieved with **sample_pages.py**.
 The resulting data is pickled and used to train the CNN.

 ### Installation